rust-br/rust-book-pt-br/second-edition/src/ch08-02-strings.md

 returns a `String` with the contents.
 This version is much easier to read, and also does not take ownership of any of its parameters.

-Este código também definirá `s` para ”jogo-da-velha”.
+Este código também definirá `s` para “tic-tac-toe”.
 A macro `format!` funciona do mesmo modo que `println!`, mas em vez de imprimir a saída para a tela, ela retorna uma `String` com o conteúdo.
 Esta versão é muito mais fácil de ler, e também não incide ownership em nenhum dos seus parâmetros.